joshelvn11/Moonflower/README.md

 ## Overview

-Moonflower is website designed to provide general information, both current and historical, about the Moon to users seeking such information.
+Moonflower is a website designed to provide general information, both current and historical, about the Moon to users seeking such information.

 Moonflower provides four distinct types of information for users: